percona/k8spsmdb-docs/docs/gke.md

 This guide shows you how to deploy Percona Operator for MongoDB on Google Kubernetes Engine (GKE).
 The document assumes some experience with the platform.
-For more information on the GKE, see the [Kubernetes Engine Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart).
+For more information on the GKE, see the [Kubernetes Engine Quickstart :material-arrow-top-right:](https://cloud.google.com/kubernetes-engine/docs/quickstart).

 ## Prerequisites